-9.11 Patient Symptom Diary responses
+Patient Symptom Diary responses 9.11

-UCB developed a new patient-reported outcome (PRO) measure that will be used to assess key symptoms relevant to patients with moderate to severe chronic plaque PSO.
+UCB developed a new PRO measure that will be used to assess key symptoms relevant to patients with moderate to severe chronic plaque PSO.
 PS0010 used the draft PRO measure in selected countries to enable psychometric validation of the PRO.
-Site staff will train the participating subjects on the use of the electronic PRO (ePRO) diary at the Screening Visit, following which the device will be dispensed to the subject for home use daily until the Week 16 Visit.
+Site staff will train the participating subjects on the use of the electronic PRO (ePRO) diary at the Screening Visit, following which the device will be dispensed to the subject for home use until the Week 16 Visit.
 The ePRO diary will be administered on a daily basis from Screening to the Week 16 Visit.

-The ePRO diary will also administer the patient global assessment of PSO as noted above appropriate anchor items at the end of every study week.
+The ePRO diary will also administer the patient global assessment of psoriasis as noted above appropriate anchor items at the end of every study week.
 The ePRO diary software will be programmed such that the subjects will be given a window of opportunity to complete the ePRO diary.
 The data collected on the ePRO diary will be uploaded to a central server database and will be 21 CFR Part 11 compliant.
 Appropriate GCP procedures (including subject/site training and testing) will be performed at the study sites.

 The Patient Symptom Diary responses for itch, pain, and scaling at Week 16 will be computed based on the responder definition as well as the absolute and percent change from Baseline.
-Each of the Patient Symptom Diary response scores included in the statistical testing procedure (itch, pain, and sealing) will be characterized in terms of the cumulative percent of subjects demonstrating a pre-specified point improvement at Week 16.
+Each of the Patient Symptom Diary response scores included in the statistical testing procedure (itch, pain, and scaling) will be characterized in terms of the cumulative percent of subjects demonstrating a pre-specified point improvement at Week 16.
 The threshold for the Patient Symptom Diary response score of itch, pain, and scaling is 2.39, 1.98, and 2.86, respectively.
 The responder analysis will be limited to the subjects with a Baseline Patient Symptom Diary response score at or above the applicable threshold score (ie, at least 2.39, 1.98, and 2.86 for itch, pain, and scaling, respectively).

-9.12 PASE questionnaire
+PASE questionnaire

 The PASE questionnaire is a self-administered tool to screen for active PsA in patients with PSO (Husni et al, 2014).
 The questionnaire consists of 15 items that are divided into a 7-item symptoms subscale and an 8-item functions subscale.
-Standardized responses are based on 5 categories relating to agreement (strongly agree [5], agree [4], no idea [3], disagree [3], and strongly disagree [1]).
+Standardized responses are based on 5 categories relating to agreement (strongly agree [5], agree [4], no idea [3], disagree [2], and strongly disagree [1]).
 The total maximum score is 75 points (symptom score: 35 points and function score: 40 points).
 Psoriatic Arthritis Screening and Evaluation questionnaire scores ≥47 points are indicative of active PsA.
-Subjects with scores ≥47 should be referred to a rheumatologist for evaluation.

-If a subject with a PASE score ≥47 points is referred to a rheumatologist, the referral will be recorded in the eCRF.
-Subjects with PsA, defined as a past medical history of PsA or PASE ≥47 are required to receive the additional PsA assessments (PGADA and HAQ-DI) as noted in Section 9.13 and Section 9.14.
+If a subject with a PASE score $\geq$ 47 points is referred to a rheumatologist, the referral will be recorded in the eCRF.
+Subjects with PsA, defined as a past medical history of PsA or PASE $\geq$ 47, are required to receive the additional PsA assessments as noted in Section 9.13.

-The PASE questionnaire will be completed at the visits specified in Table 5-1.
+The PASE questionnaire will be completed at the visits specified in Table 5-1 and Table 5-2.